gradio-app/gradio/guides/05_custom-components/07_pdf-component-example.md

 ```

 Now, we will use `pdfjs` to render a given page of the PDF onto an `html` document.
-Add the following code to `Index.svelte`
+Add the following code to `Index.svelte`:

-Tip: The `$:` syntax in svelte is how you declare statements to be reactive.
-Whenever any of the inputs of the statement change, svelte will automatically re-run that statement.

 ```ts
     async function get_doc(value: FileData) {